Lyell Ave. demolition leaves crater, severed sewer and water lines

 “You can’t live like that.
 It’s not safe, it’s not healthy,” said Torres who runs the apartment building behind the crater.

-Torres said when Frederico Demolition did their work, it severed water and sewer lines to his complex, leaving Torres’ five tenants without water for three days.
+Torres said when G. Frederico Wrecking did their work, it severed water and sewer lines to his complex, leaving Torres’ five tenants without water for three days.
 The water line was just restored Thursday afternoon by the City.

 Torres said he can’t figure who ordered the demolition, or why it was planned so poorly.
-“Nobody’s owning up to what’s happening and now I’ve just been told it’s going to cost me forty thousand dollars to re-connect for a problem that we had zero to do with,” said Torres.
+“Nobody’s owning up to what’s happening and now I’ve just been told it’s going to cost the owner $40,000 to re-connect for a problem that we had zero to do with,” said Torres.

 Carl Polisseni, a plumber brought to the site, said the new sewage and water lines will involve digging up an already busy road — a huge project.